sinch/ios-proximity-tutorial/readme.md

 	@property (nonatomic, weak)  id<callScreenDelegate>delegate;
 ```

-Once again an error will appear because we haven’t yet implemented the callScreenDelegate protocol.
+Once again, an error will appear because we haven’t yet implemented the callScreenDelegate protocol.
 Go ahead and declare the protocol below the #import in callScreen.h with the single hangUp method.

 ```objective-c